SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_opamp/readme.md

  - Check the output voltage on board on OPAMP_OUT.
  - Use a Logic analyzer / Oscilloscope  to check output voltage.
  - Inverting amp configuration gain is –R2/R1.
-Vinp as Vref and Vinn as Vin.
+VinP as Vref and VinN as Vin.
 Calculate the output voltage [Vout=-(Vin-Vref)*(R2/R1)+Vref].

    **Note:** The GPIO used for the Positive (Non-Inverting Input Terminal) and the Negative (Inverting Input Terminal) must be different.